Life Without Plastic And Waste: How We’re Winning (And Losing) A Year And A Half Later

 We lead such busy lives and ordering online is so convenient and easy.
 Amazon has some sustainability initiatives as do many other retailers, but it’s still not ideal or nearly as good as buying locally from bulk providers.
-I’m not sure yet how to solve this one but we’re definitely buying much more in bulk from zero waste stores to reduce the number of parcels.
+I’m not sure yet how to solve this one but we’re definitely buying much more in bulk from zero waste stores to reduce the amount of plastic.

 Looking back, reducing our plastic and waste feels really good.
 Like soulful good.
 We’ve achieved a lot.
 And we’re proud to say that.
 It would be so interesting to know how much plastic (and other waste) we’ve saved in that time.

 Of course, this is a journey and there’s many other areas that we’re excited to explore.
 We have so much more to achieve in our quest for a life without plastic and waste.

 Importantly, we know there’s no such thing as perfection.
 We’re on the scale somewhere, along with everyone else.
 The trick is, it’s about taking the first step, and then another and then another and suddenly you’re a year and a half down and you’re lifestyle has done a 180 hand break turn for the better.

 We’re going to continue to experiment and improve through positive habits that reduce our waste as much as possible.
 If you have any thoughts / comments / ideas that you’d like to share please do.